fabriziocacicia/flutter_clean_domain_test/README.md

 - Keep History Conventional: keeps in the commits history of the `main` branch only the commits that follows the [Conventional Commits][1] convention
 - Conventional PR Titles: checks that the title of PRs follows the [Conventional Commits][1] convention
 - Delete Tags without Release: deletes all the tags without an associated release during the initial setup of the repository
+- Check for Template new Release: periodically checks if the template from which the repository is derived has a new release and create a PR with the changes

 ## Getting Started
 In order to properly use this repository as template you have to use the Github's "Import repository" functionality.
 You can find it under the "+" menu icon near your profile photo.